World government: Definition

+International law, also known as public international law and the law of nations, is the set of rules, norms, legal customs and standards that states and other actors feel an obligation to, and generally do, obey in their mutual relations.
+In international relations, actors are simply the individuals and collective entities, such as states, international organizations, and non-state groups, which can make behavioral choices, whether lawful or unlawful.
+Rules are formal, typically written expectations that outline required behavior, while norms are informal, often unwritten guidelines about appropriate behavior that are shaped by custom and social practice.
+It establishes norms for states across a broad range of domains, including war and diplomacy, economic relations, and human rights.

+International law differs from state-based domestic legal systems in that it operates largely through consent, since there is no world government to enforce it upon sovereign states.
+States and non-state actors may choose to not abide by international law, and even to breach a treaty, but such violations, particularly of peremptory norms, can be met with disapproval by others and in some cases coercive action including diplomacy, economic sanctions, and war.
+The lack of a final authority in international law can also cause far reaching differences.
+This is partly the effect of states being able to interpret international law in a manner which they see fit.
+This can lead to problematic stances which can have large local effects.

+Since a world government could come in several different forms, from tyrannical to democratic, it has many proponents and detractors across the broad political spectrum.
+Proponents see it as a natural and inevitable outcome of human social evolution, while opponents view the concept as a tool for violent totalitarianism, unfeasible, or simply unnecessary.

 Pre-modern philosophy

 Antiquity

-World government was an aspiration of ancient rulers as early as the Bronze Age (3300 to 1200 BCE); ancient Egyptian kings aimed to rule "All That the Sun Encircles", Mesopotamian kings "All from the Sunrise to the Sunset", and ancient Chinese and Japanese emperors "All under Heaven".

 The Chinese had a particularly well-developed notion of world government in the form of Great Unity, or Da Yitong (大同), a historical model for a united and just society bound by moral virtue and principles of good governance.
 The Han dynasty, which successfully united much of China for over four centuries, evidently aspired to this vision by erecting an Altar of the Great Unity in 113 BCE.
 According to Mencius (1:6) stability is in unity.
 Both Mencius (9:4) and Alexander the Great (Diodorus Siculus 30:21) claimed that there are neither two suns in cosmos, nor two monarchs on earth.

 Contemporaneously, the ancient Greek historian Polybius described Roman rule over much of the known world at the time as a "marvelous" achievement worthy of consideration by future historians.
 The Pax Romana, a roughly two-century period of stable Roman hegemony across three continents, reflected the positive aspirations of a world government, as it was deemed to have brought prosperity and security to what was once a politically and culturally fractious region.
 The Adamites were a Christian sect who desired to organize an early form of world government.

-Claims that unity represented the right order of the universe echoed across the pre-modern Eurasia.
-All of these claims, however, invariably implied imperial unity and all except the Romans of the republican period unity under a universal monarch.
-An idea of world federation or a kind of representative world government is not found in pre-modern records.